-In addition to the GCSE Mathematics course, pupils in the top set will usually study for the AQA Level 2 Certificate in Further Mathematics (specification no 8365) in Year 11.
+In addition to the GCSE Mathematics course, pupils in the top set will study for the AQA Level 2 Certificate in Further Mathematics (specification no 8365) during Years 10 and 11.
 The syllabus for this examination has a very large overlap with the GCSE Mathematics syllabus and is particularly useful for gaining a deeper understanding of algebra and trigonometry.
-It provides students with opportunities to practise higher order skills thus enhancing their opportunity of a high grade at GCSE as well as giving a head start to those going on to take maths at A level.
+It provides pupils with opportunities to practise higher order skills, thus enhancing their opportunity of a high grade at GCSE, as well as giving a head start to those going on to take Maths A level.
 There is no coursework element.

 Pupils who enjoy mathematics may wish to consider studying the subject at A level in the sixth form.
-They will certainly find it stimulating and rewarding.
+They will certainly find it stimulating and rewarding and will explore both pure and applied maths.
 In recent years, more than half the students in the sixth form have chosen to study mathematics.